tuhdo/documentations/Docs/english/elinkvm_guide.md

 - **Full Bios-level control over an IP Network**

   The video capture hardware (Hardware mode) is designed to decode the video signal up to 1920x1080 that help to monitor the screen in any situation.

 - **Patented Booster technology**

-  Faster and higher resolution with Booster technology, a patent technolgy allows monitor the screen with faster transfer, any video resolution with just a USB connection for almost any situation.
+  Faster and higher resolution with Booster technology, a patent technology allows monitor the screen with faster transfer, any video resolution with just a USB connection for almost any situation.
 See the **Booster** chapter for more information.

 - **Featureful native client software***

-  Client software is bundled with many unique features: scripting and image recognization, to automate manual operations.
+  Client software is bundled with many unique features: scripting and image recognition, to automate manual operations.
 See the eLinkViewer chapter for more information.
 * **Virtual Media support with 8GB Internal Flash or 64GB with SD Card**

-  Instead of using a separate computer as a share network storage to emulate the Virtual Media, eLinkKVM itself is a high performance shared netork storage device.
+  Instead of using a separate computer as a share network storage to emulate the Virtual Media, eLinkKVM itself is a high performance shared network storage device.

-* **Server-Powered Design**
+* **USB-Powered Design**

-  No external power supply required
+  The power is getting from USB port of Server, no external power supply required

 * **RS232 Serial Port**